upbound/docs/content/providers/migration.md

 review process.
 {{< /hint >}}

-### Execution
+#### Execution

 After collecting the inputs and reviewing the generated plan, there is no obstacle to proceed to the execution phase.
-The tool has two mods for execution:
+The tool has two modes for
+execution:
 <!-- vale alex.ProfanityUnlikely = YES -->

 `?
 Do you want to execute the migration plan with step-by-step confirmation or